Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 Financial Statements

-134(5) of the Act with respect to the preparation of these standalone financial statements that give a
+section 134(5) of the Act with respect to the preparation of these standalone financial statements

-true and fair view of the financial position, financial performance (including other comprehensive
+that give a true and fair view of the financial position, financial performance (including other

-income), changes in equity and cash flows of the Company in accordance with the accounting
+comprehensive income), changes in equity and cash flows of the Company in accordance with the

-principles generally accepted in India, including the Indian Accounting Standards (‘Ind AS’)
+accounting principles generally accepted in India, including the Indian Accounting Standards (‘Ind

-specified under section 133 of the Act.
-This responsibility also includes maintenance of adequate
+AS’) specified under section 133 of the Act.
+This responsibility also includes maintenance of

-accounting records in accordance with the provisions of the Act for safeguarding of the assets of the
+adequate accounting records in accordance with the provisions of the Act for safeguarding of the

-Company and for preventing and detecting frauds and other irregularities; selection and application
+assets of the Company and for preventing and detecting frauds and other irregularities; selection

-of appropriate accounting policies; making judgments and estimates that are reasonable and prudent;
+and application of appropriate accounting policies; making judgments and estimates that are

-and design, implementation and maintenance of adequate internal financial controls, that were
+reasonable and prudent; and design, implementation and maintenance of adequate internal financial

-operating effectively for ensuring the accuracy and completeness of the accounting records, relevant
+controls, that were operating effectively for ensuring the accuracy and completeness of the

-for assessing the Company’s ability to continue as a going concern, disclosing, as applicable, matters
+responsible for assessing the Company’s ability to continue as a going concern, disclosing, as

-related to going concern and using the going concern basis of accounting unless the management
+applicable, matters related to going concern and using the going concern basis of accounting unless

-either intends to liquidate the Company or to cease operations, or has no realistic alternative but to
+the management either intends to liquidate the Company or to cease operations, or has no realistic

 Those Board of Directors are also responsible for overseeing the Company’s financial reporting